|

 indicate, even for an object identical to the standardized MTF pattern.

-Specifics of this effect vary with the object type, as well as type and
+Specifics of this effect vary with the object type, as well as the type and

 level of aberrations present.